espressif/developer-portal/content/blog/zephyr-max-wifi-throughput/index.md

 ```

-### 3.2.
-Installing West:
+#### 2.2.2.
+Install West

-To install the Python script that manages the Zephyr OS build system, execute the following command:
+Install the Python script that manages the Zephyr OS build system by running:

 ```sh
 pip install west
 ```

-### 3.3.
-Initializing Zephyr:
+#### 2.2.3.
+Initialize Zephyr

-Now, initialize Zephyr on your machine using the following commands:
+Now, initialize Zephyr on your machine by running:

 ```sh
 west init ~/zephyrproject